sqmch/simple-studytimer/README.md

 The above will make the command "st" start a 25min timer that ends with a Windows notification.

-Note that you may need to put those lines in your profile.ps file so that they run each time.
+Note that you may need to put those lines in your profile.ps file so that they execute each time you open PowerShell.
 You can easily find the file by running the ```echo $profile``` command.